Battle of Naseby

 Prince Rupert aware that Parliaments army was better equipped and would greatly outnumber his own wanted to avoid battle if possible.
 He also sent orders to Lord George Goring to break off the siege of Taunton and march his 3,000 cavalry north to link up with the King’s Army.

 Prince Rupert was an outstanding military commander and the model Cavalier dashing, brave and ruthless.
-His cavalry were greatly feared and he was a hate figure for Parliament but he was no less hated by many on his own side.
+His cavalry was greatly feared and he was a hate figure for Parliament but he was no less hated by many on his own side.
 He was seen by many Royalists as overbearing and arrogant, too close to the King, and a foreign presence in the English Court.
-As a result he was never able to fully draw the Royalist forces together and make them act as a cohesive unit and he often implored the King to take a stronger hand and wield more control over his subordinates.
+As a result, he was never able to fully draw the Royalist forces together and make them act as a cohesive unit and he often implored the King to take a stronger hand and wield more control over his subordinates.
 As if to emphasise the point Lord Goring now refused to obey the order to march his troops north.

 The Royalist Army’s dash for Scotland was to get no further than the village of Naseby in Northamptonshire where with their path blocked by the New Model Army Prince Rupert immediately advised the King to withdraw back to Oxford while he still could but Charles eager for the fight refused.